blongden73/macrame/_posts/2020-06-01-fernanda-cozzi-•-type-designer.md

   0-1.56-.12-1.56-4.08z" fill="#000"/></svg>
 colour: "#FFE200"
 illustration: /assets/img/uploads/dreamer.png
-intro_paragraph: The story of **Fer Cozzi**, the figure-skater-dreamer who who wrote her story with her own fonts.
+intro_paragraph: "**Fer Cozzi**, the figure-skater-dreamer who who wrote her story with her own fonts."
 sections:
   section: >-
     Once upon a time there was a little girl who dreamt to be a figure skater.